 In this article we are going to dive into Ham Radio’s many uses.

-Ham radios, also known as amateur radios, are devices that allow people to exchange information over long distances using radio frequencies.
-Ham radios can be used for various purposes, such as relaying messages and distress signals.
+Ham radios, also known as amateur radios, are non-commercial communication devices that allow people to exchange information over long distances using radio frequencies.
+They are used for purposes such as communication exchanges / relaying messages, distress / emergency signals and radio training.

 There are several different types of ham radios:

 - FM (Frequency Modulation) transceivers for local communications like FM broadcast band channels in your area

 - Single side-band (SSB) transceivers which you need to learn Morse code to use but are suitable for very long-distance coverage under normal conditions,

 - CW (Continuous Wave) transceivers which are only used by experienced hams who know Morse code but allow much longer distance coverage when atmospheric is low, meteor scatter radio which bounces radio waves off meteor trails to let hams talk very long-distance using VHF (Very High Frequencies) bands.

 Two rules limit the responsibility of an amateur radio station:

 - You may only operate your radio equipment so long as it does not cause harmful interference